"You've heard of evidence-based medicine? This is evidence-based parenting."

 What everybody had in common was an interest in testing ideas in a rigorous way.
 They weren’t going impose a new sleep practice or change their approach to discipline based on somebody else’s opinion.
 They wanted to weigh the evidence and make an informed decision.
 They wanted evidence-based parenting information.

 But as the evidence-based movement has become more popular, the original concept has gotten stretched and bent out of shape.
-In a few days, I'll discuss misconceptions about evidence-based parenting and what it really means to make rational decisions about your kids.

 Here are some examples.